ekimb/mapquik/README.md

 ## Running an example

 An example reference genome, and a script to simulate reads using `pbsim` are provided in the `example/` folder.
+To run `mapquik` on a small set of 100 reads, type:

+`cd example && bash run_ecoli.sh`

-To run `mapquik` on it, simulate and map reads using
+which will run both `mapquik` and `minimap2` on the simulate reads, and return the output of `paftools.js mapeval` on both PAF files.

+To simulate a larger set of reads using pbsim and map, type:

 `bash simulate_pbsim.sh && bash run_ecoli_full.sh`

-which will run both `mapquik` and `minimap2` on the simulate reads, and return the output of `paftools.js mapeval` on both PAF files.

 ## Parameters